moonbitlang/moonbit-docs/moonbit-tour/tour/chapter3_pattern_matching/lesson2_let_and_match/index.md

 The `count` function traverse the input `res` recursively and return the count of `Image` and `TextFile`, using match expression.

 Match expressions have *first match semantics*.
 They will try to find the first matching pattern from the first case to the last case and execute the corresponding expression.
+If no pattern matches, the program will abort.

 The match expression has a `Int` return value because all the case result in same value type `Int`.